Playdaye/Blackhole_Gravity_de_Sitter/_pages/abstracts.md

 Extending the usual holographic framework to the case of finite bulk geometries ("finite cut-off") is an outstanding open problem that has attracted a lot of attention in recent years.
 I will explain how the problem can be solved in the contect of JT quantum gravity, revealing many new interesting features and making an unexpected link with traditional Liouville quantum gravity techniques.

+## An introduction to quantum reference frames and applications in high-energy physics by Philipp Andres Hoehn

+Quantum reference frames (QRFs) are a universal tool for dealing with symmetries in quantum theory.
+While they originated in the foundations of quantum theory and quantum information, they are particularly useful in theories with gauge symmetries, where they define a split between redundant and non-redundant information.
+In my talk, I will give an introduction to QRFs, explaining how they can be used to build gauge-invariant descriptions and give rise to a novel form of quantum covariance under changes of QRFs.
+This leads to a QRF-dependence of entanglement, thermal properties, and more generally of gauge-invariant definitions of subsystem partitions.
+For illustration, I will then apply this to perturbative quantum gravity and clarify how the recent story about “observers” in gravitational algebras by Witten et al. is one about QRFs.
+Time permitting, I will also apply this to entanglement entropy discussions in gauge theories.

 ## Secondary Invariants, trace relations and fermions by Robert de Mello Koch